 Carmine is the Service’s strategic human resources lead and is responsible for a range of people-related services including pay and pensions, leadership development, recruitment and HR business partnership.
 Carmine started working for the Service in 2011 and was appointed to his current post in October 2022.
 He reports to the Assistant Chief Fire Officer and is the senior sponsor for the Service’s Race, Equality and Cultural Heritage (REACH) staff inclusion network.

-Here are the contact details for the heads of the joint corporate services teams for Cheshire Fire and Rescue Service and Cheshire Constabulary:
+Here are the heads of the joint corporate services teams for Cheshire Fire and Rescue Service and Cheshire Constabulary: